Base11Studios/base11site/_posts/2023-03-23-pretty-swiftui-line-charts.md

 ### Wrapping Up 🎁

-With all of this combined, we can design a chart that very closely mirrors our [CaliCalo](https://base11studios.com/clients/calicalo/) Trends UI.
+Combined, we can design a chart that closely mirrors our [CaliCalo](https://base11studios.com/clients/calicalo/) Trends UI.

 |Our Example|Trends UI|
 |:---:|:---:|